AgnopraxLab/D2PFuzz/README.md

 # D2PFuzz

-D2PFuzz is a fuzzer tool for analyze the Ethernet DevP2P protocol.
+D2PFuzz is a fuzzer tool for analyze Ethereum client implentaion through DevP2P protocol.
 It is able to generate data corresponding to various sub-protocols including discv4 (e.g., Ping, Pong, etc.), discv5, rlpx, and eth according to the specification of Ethernet network communication protocols. and constructs data sequences according to the chain state and time, and adds mutation functions to them to detect the security of Ethernet network communication protocols.

 ## Project Structure